-- In its 2022 Update, SCE does not discuss in detail its response plan for known faults and outages as they are detected.
-SCE must discuss how it is using fault and outage locations in its HFTD in real time to locate, prioritize, and respond to faults and outages.
-This provides situational awareness for any potential damage, ignitions, or unsafe conditions.
-In its 2023 WMP, SCE must discuss its response plan for any faults or outages in its HFTD as they happen. - SCE must increase the frequency of the weather observation intervals on its weather station network.
+- SCE must explore the use of its wildfire consequence modeling software in near real time on any faults/outages in its HFTD.
+This will increase SCE's situational awareness and detection of possible utility-related ignitions from known fault locations and its awareness of the potential consequences.
+In its 2023 WMP, SCE must discuss how it explored using its wildfire consequence modeling on the locations of faults/outages in the HFTD as they happen. - SCE must increase the frequency of the weather observation intervals on its weather station network.
 Peer utilities are able to collect weather data at intervals of 10-30 seconds, while SCE collects weather data every 10 minutes.
 This capability could improve situational awareness and aid in PSPS decision-making for near-real-time wind conditions.
 In its 2023 WMP, SCE must discuss how it plans to improve the frequency of data collection from its weather station network to 30 second weather data intervals.